 Baranquilla was named after the Colombian port city by the Caribbean Sea, which Josef Frank and his wife Anna passed on the exile from Sweden to America in 1941, in the midst of World War II.

-Josef Frank grew up in Vienna and studied architecture at Konstgewerbeschule.
+Josef Frank grew up in Vienna in an assimilated Jewish family and studied architecture at Konstgewerbeschule.
 In the 1920s he designed housing estates and large residential blocks built around common courtyards in a Vienna with severe housing shortages.
 In 1925 he started the Haus & Garten interior firm together with architect colleagues Oskar Wlach and Walther Sobotka.
 Svenskt Tenn hired Josef Frank in 1934 and just a few years later he and Estrid Ericson made their international breakthrough.
 Although he was already 50 when he left the burgeoning Nazism in Vienna for Sweden, Frank is considered one of Sweden’s most important designers.
-Read more
+Read More

 Svenskt Tenn’s textile products such as cushions, place mats, napkins, pot holders and aprons can be machine washed in 40 degrees Celsius.
 Avoid colder temperatures as the colour can fade.
 Do not spin dry on a vigorous cycle.
 Can shrink 3-5%.